Skip to main content

 Abstract

-Commentasaurus is a plugin for Docusaurus that enables inline comments within your documentation pages — letting users give direct feedback on specific sections of text, similar to Medium or Google Docs.
+Commentasaurus is a plugin for Docusaurus that enables inline comments within your documentation pages, letting users give direct feedback on specific sections of text, similar to Google Docs.

 Tech Stack